Certified algorithms for equilibrium states of local quantum Hamiltonians: Convex relaxations via energy-entropy balance inequalities

 \section{Convex relaxations via energy-entropy balance inequalities}

 Our goal is to obtain a convex relaxation for the marginals of equilibrium states $\omega \in \KMS_{\beta}$.
-A natural way to obtain a convex relaxation is to impose only a subset of the $\beta$-KMS equality conditions \eqref{eq:kms}.
+A natural way to obtain a convex relaxation is to impose only a subset of the $\beta$-KMS equality conditions \eqref{eq:kms} (which corresponds to \eqref{eq:kmsfinite} for finite systems).
 The problem with the KMS linear equality constraints is that even if $a,b$ are local observables, the observable $a \alpha_{i\beta}(b)$ is in general not local (unless, say, the Hamiltonian is commuting).